NaifAlsultan/microfrontends-example/README.md

 }, [src]);
 ```

-For learning purposes, this implementation is good enough.
-Feel free to look at the `Microfrontend` implementation provided in this repository for handling loading and errors.
+This is the base implementation, feel free to look at the `Microfrontend` implementation provided in this repository for handling loading and errors.

 ## Implementing Cross-Application Communication